Neethu9074/carbon/.github/pull_request_template.md

 - [ ] Feature flags added [as explained in the docs](https://www.notion.so/instana/Using-Feature-Flags-81b9bc1405b84af2854321d22519000e#684213e4679e4f8ea1cb37f046f165f0)?
 - [ ] Changes are visually consistent with current components?
 - [ ] New user facing components were discussed with our design community?
-- [ ] New user facing components are represented within Storybook?
-- [ ] Simon sort?